twinturbo/KOSMO-POLY6-JACKS/README.md

 # KOSMO-POLY6-JACKS

-This repository contains KICAD Schematics, PCB and front panel to build a 6 voice jack board for the "Polykit" Inspired 6 Channel Synth.
+This repository contains KICAD Schematics, PCB and front panel to build a 6 voice jack board for the "Polykit" Inspired 6 Channel Synth in Kosmo Format as inspired by Look Mum No Computer LMNK.
 The Jack board is intended as an output stage for the main DCO found here https://github.com/twinturbo/KOSMO-POLY6-PICO-DCO

 Other modules in the line up are

+KOSMO-POLY6-PICO-DCO - Complete
-KOSMO-POLY6-MIX
+KOSMO-POLY6-MIX - In design
-KOSMO-POLY6-ADSR
+KOSMO-POLY6-ADSR - In Production with JLCPCB
-KOSMO-POLY6-VCA
+KOSMO-POLY6-VCA - In design
-KOSMO-POLY6 Filter (TBD)
+KOSMO-POLY6 Filter - (TBD)

 ## Key features